CMBJS/Meetups/December - 2013/README.md

 ###Meetup Description
 We are sheduled a talk in OOP with JavaScript

-And we will let you know about the agenda soon.

 OPEN JAM TALKS @ #CMBJS Meetup 2 (Gets are deeper, sets are shallow)